-CRISPR-Cas9 has become a magic tool for molecular biologists, transforming genetic engineering from a once unbelievable dream into tangible reality.
+CRISPR-Cas9 has become a magic tool for molecular biologists, transforming genetic engineering from a once unbelievable dream into a tangible reality.
 Today, you can easily edit primary cells or cell lines within a few weeks with well-established protocols or others’ hands-on advice.

 In this article, I’d like to share with you an efficient strategy, originally developed by Port et al.,3 that we adopted to successfully make three different CRISPR-Cas9 knock-in fruit flies.

-- You need an effective way to get your custom-designed gRNA and Cas9 into fly embryos to induce a double strand break at the target genomic locus.
+- You need an effective way to get your custom-designed gRNA and Cas9 into fly embryos to induce a double-strand break at the target genomic locus.

 - If your goal is to knock-in a gene, you will also need to inject a donor DNA repair template.
 In this case, you will need to inject three components (gRNA, Cas9, and donor DNA) as separate plasmids or RNAs into embryos.
 Because these elements will be only transiently expressed after injection, a lengthy optimization process for ratios, concentration, and forms (DNA or RNA) of gRNA and Cas9 is inevitable.

-- Even after you have successfully optimized your protocol, variation in editing efficiency will likely to occur from time to time.
+- Even after you have successfully optimized your protocol, variation in editing efficiency will likely occur from time to time.
 This can be due to inconsistent RNA quality, the actual amount of reagent injected, and the health of the embryos.
 Therefore, it is plausible that your success rate might increase if you eliminate the need to inject gRNA and Cas9, and instead inject only the donor DNA vector.

 A Game Changer — the Transgenic CRISPR/Cas9 Strategy (a Fly Expressing Cas9 and gRNA)